Treborium/happy-granny/README.md

 ### Add New Page

-To get the wool data from another page you need to provide a new `extractor` function.
+To get the wool data from another webpage you need to provide a new `extractor` function.
 The `extractor` function should be a callable with the following signature:

 ```python
  # returns desired values in a dict